 A swimming pool owner who fails to follow basic safety procedures places children at risk.
 When children drown in a pool, wrongful death lawyers help grieving parents send a message about the importance of pool safety.

-Other Causes of Accidental Deaths
+Other Causes of Accidental Deaths of Children

 While there are numerous ways children get injured and die due to accidents, common accidents include exposure to dangerous conditions such as easy access to poisons that are not properly stored, loaded guns that are not locked in a safe, and frayed electrical wires that deliver deadly shocks.